affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

 :ivar filter_type: Required.
+Data points of "text" type support only "equals" filterType, others support both "equals" and "range".
 Known values are: "equals", "range".
 :vartype filter_type: str or ~affinda.models.ResumeSearchParametersCustomDataFilterType
 :ivar data_point: Required.
+The data point's slug.
 :vartype data_point: str
-:ivar query: Required. 'equals' searches require the 'value' key inside the query, and 'range' searches require at least one of 'gte' (greater than or equal) and 'lte' (less than or equal).
+:ivar query: Required. "equals" searches require the "value" key inside the query, and "range" searches require at least one of "gte" (greater than or equal) and "lte" (less than or equal).
 :vartype query: any
 :ivar required:
 :vartype required: bool